-Brainstorming techniques for product builders
+Brainstorming techniques for product teams

 Customers and prospects.
 Competitors.
 Market trends.
 What are your main sources of insight as a product builder?
 And how do you take all of the information you have gathered and feed it back into your product strategy?
 There are certainly many ways to answer these questions — depending on the product you sell, who your customers are, and what stage of product planning you are in.

 Many product teams use idea management software to collect and organize product feedback from customers and colleagues alike.
 This is an excellent way to synthesize ideas across sources into opportunities for product innovation.

 But you cannot act on the germ of an idea.
 You need to turn the idea over, explore other angles, and understand how it fits into the larger vision of what you are building.
 Call it what you want — ideation, brainstorming, mind mapping, discovery work — whatever you call it, it can be helpful for product teams to think through some concepts visually before you bring them to life in your product plans.

 Folks using Aha!
 Create can work from several pre-built whiteboarding templates, including the brainstorming session template.
 Aha!
 Create is free to use up to 5 documents, making it a convenient choice if you want to start a collaborative brainstorming session right away.